KarateJB/eBooks/Database/PostgreSQL/06.Execute Dynamic SQL/README.md

 ## This wiil NOT WORK!

-Since we can get the argument values of psql command by `:postgres_user`.
+Since we can get the argument values from psql command by `:postgres_user`.
 However, we cannot use the variable(s) inside the `DO` statement.

 ```sql
 \echo USER/PWD=:postgres_user/:postgres_password -- This wiil successfully show USER/PWD=my_user/my_pwd